PORTUGAL - OPORTO - COCKBURN'S PORT LODGE

 20 Year-Old Tawny

-Vintage Port Vintage port is a wine made from a single, exceptional year that spends no longer than two years in barrel before being bottled.
-This is why it needs decanting, to remove the natural sediment deposited by the wine and to allow the aromas developed during aging to express themselves).
+Vintage Port Vintage port is a wine made from a single, exceptional year that spends no longer than two years in a barrel before being bottled.
+This is why it needs decanting to remove the natural sediment deposited by the wine and to allow the aromas developed during ageing to express themselves).

-All in all, it was a very interesting tour and well worth the money.
+Overall, it was an exciting tour and well worth the money.
 The only problem is the walk-up to the lodge.
-It is on quite a long, steep road and probably not for anyone with reduced mobility unless they are able to get a taxi there and back.
+It is on quite a long, steep road and probably not for anyone with reduced mobility unless they can get a taxi there and back.

 Chestnut sellers on the quayside.